Tech-at-DU/React-Redux-Todo-Tutorial/6-filtering-and-sorting.md

 ---

 🚀 Now our To-Do List supports filtering!
-Next, we will add sorting options so users can reorder tasks based on date or completion status. 🚀
+Next, we will add **[Sorting Task](7-sorting.md)** options so users can reorder tasks based on date or completion status. 🚀